A model theory of topology: The motivating example

-Essentially all the arguments in the present note work in a more general context, where the assumptions about the family of closed sets are relaxed.
-As we mentioned in the introduction, this generalization has applications in many distant mathematical fields.
+Essentially all the arguments in the present note work in the more general context of closure spaces, which are like topological spaces, except that the assumptions about the family of closed sets are relaxed. \arxiv{As we will mention, closure spaces have applications in many distant mathematical fields. }

-\begin{definition} \labbel{closp} A \emph{closure space} is a set $X$ together with a family $\mathcal F$ of subsets of $X$, such that that $\mathcal F$ is preserved under arbitrary intersections.
+\begin{definition} \labbel{closp} A \emph{closure space} is a set $X$ together with a family $\mathcal F$ of subsets of $X$, such that that $\mathcal F$ is closed under arbitrary intersections.
 We assume that $X \in \mathcal F$ (this is redundant if one assumes that $X$ is the intersection of the empty family).
 Members of $\mathcal F$ are also called \emph{closed (sets)}.
 Thus we leave out the assumption that $\mathcal F$ is preserved under finite unions, an assumption holding in topological spaces.
 We are not asking that $\emptyset $ is closed, either.

-As in the case of topologies, closure spaces can be equivalently characterized by the associated \emph{closure operator} $K$.
-In the case of closure spaces $K$ is assumed to be only extensive, idempotent and \emph{isotone}; the latter condition means that $x \subseteq y$ implies $Kx \subseteq Ky$, equivalently, $K(x \cup y) \supseteq Kx \cup Ky$.
+As in the case of topologies, closure spaces can be equivalently characterized by the associated \emph{closure operator} $ \K $.
+In the case of closure spaces $ \K $ is assumed to be only inflationary, idempotent and \emph{isotone}; this last condition means that $x \subseteq y$ implies $ \K x \subseteq \K y$, equivalently, $ \K (x \cup y) \supseteq \K x \cup \K y$.
 A closure space defined in terms of a closure operator is a topological space if and only if the operator is additive and preserves $ \emptyset $.

-As usual, when no risk of confusion might arise, we shall simply say that $X$ is a closure space, with no mention of $\mathcal F$ or $K$.
-As we mentioned in the introduction, the terminology about closure spaces is not uniform in the literature and the name of the notion itself greatly vary according to the author or to the field of research.
+When no risk of confusion might arise, we will simply say that $X$ is a closure space, with no mention of $\mathcal F$ or $ \K $. \arxiv{The terminology about closure spaces is not uniform in the literature and the name of the notion itself greatly varies according to the author or to the field of research.
 See \cite{E} for further details, a historical survey, further references and, in particular, \cite[p.
-163]{E} for a picture.
+163]{E} for a picture. }